ldvlgr/queues-view-data-tiles/README.md

 ```

 ## Serverless Functions
 The serverless function (updateWorkerWithCapacity) is only required if you are going to use the ChannelCapacityTile on the Teams View.
 This data tile requires that the worker channels capacity is copied to the worker attributes to be able to aggregate the total capacity across all workers.
+This function runs once at agent login (Plugin load) and will only update the `channels` in the Worker Attributes if not present or if different from the configured WorkerChannels.

 ### Deployment